 Introduction to SQLAlchemy Types

 The SQLAlchemy type is one of the built-in types that can be used for the database, which is the independent data type and one of the basic specific types used to map the application data into the database schema.
 In addition, it provided the TypeEngines for breaking into the generic types across the multiple database engines, and the dialect-specific types are also handled globally.
-Specifying the sql datatypes used by each data column of every table when defining the MetaData used with the application is important.
+Specifying the sql datatypes used by each data column of every table when defining the MetaData used with the application is essential.

 Different Types of SQLAlchemy